rankutah/blog/sites/rank-utah/content/locations/buena-vista-va.md

 ## Why Buena Vista clients choose Clear Presence

-- Fast sites with carefully optimized images for quick page loads
+- Fast sites with carefully prepared images for quick page loads
 - Clear paths to book, call, or message — no busy effects
 - Ongoing support and improvements — with simple monthly pricing from a small agency